andrewramsay/clueweb-tools/README.md

     /html
         /en
             /en00
-                /en0000         # up to this point the original ClueWeb22 directory structure is used /en0000-01  # this folder name indicates the records inside were extracted from en0000-01.warc.gz /en0000-01-05566.gz # gzipped HTML for this record /en0000-01-05567.gz # gzipped HTML for this record
+                /en0000
+                    /en0000-01.json.gz  # this file contains only the data for the 2 selected records
 ```